Air Conditioning and Furnace Blog

 Air conditioning is one of the best ways to stay cool on a hot summer day.
 That’s why staying current with routine maintenance and changing out your air filter every month are so important.
 Still, even the most dutiful homeowners’ air conditioners can run into problems sometimes.

-If your air conditioner is making water noises, it could be a sign of trouble.
-On the other hand, water noises can mean your air conditioner is working perfectly.
-So how do you tell the difference?
+If your AC is making water sounds, it could be a sign of trouble.
+On the other hand, water sounds in your AC can mean your unit is working perfectly.
+So, how do you tell the difference?
 It all depends on the type of water noises your air conditioner is making.

 Before you call us to schedule an appointment for AC repair, here are three types of water noises your air conditioner might make:

-Dripping noises mean your air conditioner is working properly.
+Dripping sounds mean your air conditioner is working properly.

 What should you do about it?